Sierra Leone Civil War: Libyan and arms dealing role

-War
+Course of the War

 SLA response and "Sobels"

 The initial rebellion could have easily been quelled in the first half of 1991.
-But the RUF – despite being both numerically inferior and extremely brutal against civilians – controlled a significant portion of the country by the year’s end.
-The SLA’s equally poor behavior made this outcome possible.
+But the RUF – despite being both numerically inferior and extremely brutal against civilians – controlled a significant portion of the country by the year's end.
+The SLA's equally poor behavior made this outcome possible.
 Often afraid to directly confront or unable to locate the elusive RUF, government soldiers were brutal and indiscriminate in their search for rebels or sympathizers among the civilian population.
-After retaking captured towns, the SLA would perform a ‘mopping up’ operation in which the towns people were transported to concentration camp styled ‘strategic hamlets’ far from their homes in Eastern and Southern Sierra Leone under the pretense of separating the population from the insurgents.
+After retaking captured towns, the SLA would perform a 'mopping up' operation in which the towns people were transported to concentration camp styled 'strategic hamlets' far from their homes in Eastern and Southern Sierra Leone under the pretense of separating the population from the insurgents.
 However, in many cases, this was followed by much looting and theft after the villagers were evacuated.

 Sobels

 The SLA's sordid behavior inevitably led to the alienation of many civilians and pushed some Sierra Leoneans to join the rebel cause.
 With morale low and rations even lower, many SLA soldiers discovered that they could do better by joining with the rebels in looting civilians in the countryside instead of fighting against them.
-The local civilians referred to these soldiers as ‘sobels’ or ‘soldiers by day, rebels by night’ because of their close ties to the RUF.
+The local civilians referred to these soldiers as 'sobels' or 'soldiers by day, rebels by night' because of their close ties to the RUF.
 By mid-1993, the two opposing sides became virtually indistinguishable.
 For these reasons, civilians increasingly relied on an irregular force called the Kamajors for their protection.

 Rise of the Kamajors

 A grassroots militia force, the Kamajors operated invisibly in familiar territory and was a significant impediment to marauding government and RUF troops.
-For displaced and unprotected Sierra Leonans, joining the Kamajors was a means of taking up arms to defend family and home due to the SLA’s perceived incompetence and active collusion with the rebel enemy.
+For displaced and unprotected Sierra Leoneans, joining the Kamajors was a means of taking up arms to defend family and home due to the SLA's perceived incompetence and active collusion with the rebel enemy.
 The Kamajors clashed with both government and RUF forces and was instrumental in countering government soldiers and rebels who were looting villages.
 The success of the Kamajors raised calls for its expansion, and members of street gangs and deserters were also co-opted into the organization.
 However, the Kamajors became corrupt and deeply involved in extortion, murder, and kidnappings by the end of the conflict.